 Machine Robo and GoBots may have had more modest origins as a series of what could pass for Matchbox cars that turn into robots, but most of their career was spent in direct head to head competition with The Transformers.
 In the 1980s, it was impossible for children not to compare the two lines.
 This is something I experienced directly.

 Imagine that it is the mid-1980s.
 Your mom drops you off at the babysitter's house.
 You clutch your favorite toy: a brand new orange semi truck GoBot.
 It's barely out of the package and you can't wait to play with the other kids and their GoBots.
 You get in there and the kids have a bunch of unfamiliar robots from a different series.
 They snort in derision when they see your orange semi and point at their red semi.
 "You must be poor, because why else would you have that sissy GoBot?!
 Optimus Prime is so much cooler."
 Ouch.

 So what got me into Transformers?
 Peer pressure.

 Okay, okay, GoBots came out first in America.
-Yes there were the prototypical Machine Men and Diakron/Kronoform lines beforehand, but who ever heard of those?
-It was a death match between GoBots and Transformers, and GoBots started to get a bad rap due to its cheaper price tags and a cartoon that definitely aimed lower.
+Yes, there were the prototypical Machine Men and Diakron/Kronoform lines beforehand, but who ever heard of those?
+It was a death match between GoBots and Transformers!
+GoBots started to get a bad rap due to its cheaper price tags and a cartoon that definitely aimed lower.
 That's not to say the Transformers cartoon was some work of quiet genius, but it did skew towards a slightly older audience.

 When I spoke to Transformers writer and season 3 story editor Flint Dille a few years ago, he told me the big retool of the Transformers TV show after the movie was largely because the GoBots cartoon had chipped away at the audience of younger children so they intentionally started aiming a few years older.